What is cloud migration? Strategies and tools

 For companies in regulated industries — such as healthcare and financial services — private cloud provides the required security and compliance, because the cloud and software are supplied, hosted, and maintained on-site.

-Hybrid combines the best of both worlds.
+Hybrid cloud combines the best of both worlds.
 Organizations get the cost and flexibility advantages of public cloud and the control of private cloud.
 For example, high-volume computing like email and office applications can run in the public cloud.
 Low-volume computing involving sensitive, business-critical operations like financial reporting can run in the private cloud.
 Data can be shared across both platforms as needed.

 In general, cloud migration challenges include: concern about vendor lock-in, security concerns, and data integration challenges.
 Indeed, migrating to the cloud means moving historical data into a new environment, which requires technical expertise to map data from the old system to match the cloud provider's data formats.
 This may include complexities in converting data to match the new format.